ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In the first example, the `/` operator is used to perform division, and it returns a floating-point number.
 In the second and third examples, the `//` operator is used to perform floor division, and it returns an integer.

 The `//` operator is useful when you want to divide two numbers and you only care about the integer part of the result, rather than the fractional part.
-For example, you might use the `//` operator to calculate the number of times one number can be divided by another, or to calculate the number of times one number goes into another.
+For example, you might use the `//` operator to calculate the number of times one number can be divided by another or to calculate the number of times one number goes into another.

 Here are a few more examples of the `//` operator in action: